alexazhou/VeryNginx/readme.md

 Default user and password is `verynginx` / `verynginx`.
 You should be able to work through all the options now.

-Don't forget to visit "配置 > 系统 > 全部配置" to save your changes.
+Don't forget to visit "Config > System > All Configuration" to save your changes.

 ## Tips